pamolloy/linuxbootchain/doc/design-a-chain.md

 # Boot chain design guidelines

-Although the LBC project aims to provide as much discretion to board maintainers as possible, there are a few fundamental principles that should be adhered to by all boot chains:
+Although the abcd project aims to provide as much discretion to board maintainers as possible, there are a few fundamental principles that should be adhered to by all boot chains: